The Roof Is on Fire!

 Make sure your outlets are grounded and wired correctly with a polarity tester or hire a qualified electrician to do so.

-These are our Tips for House Maintenance in Mexico.
+These are our House Maintenance in Mexico 101~Tried & True Tips.

 Do you have any that you could add?
-Please feel free to share them in the comments section below.
+If so, please feel free to share them in the comments section below.

-Arturo: For the summer months it is highly recommended to put your clothes in airtight bags or vacuum sealed bags so that mold doesn’t grow in them especially if you skip town.
+Arturo: For the summer months it is highly recommended to put your clothes in airtight/vacuum sealed bags so that mold doesn’t grow in them especially if you skip town.
 I highly recommend doing this process with your shoes because if you don’t, the soles will disintegrate completely from the salty air and humidity.

 Subscribe to Our Website: